awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The date {{date}} might not resolve as expected.
-We recommend that you use the YYYY-MM-DD format.
+We recommend that you use the YYYY-MM-DD format."
-"
 ```

 **Resolving the general warning**